 Maya Knott ndizhnikaaz.
 Curve Lake doonjibaa, Mikinaak doodem.
 [My name is Maya Knott.
 I am from Curve Lake First Nation.
 My clan is turtle.]

 Maya is an Ojibway kwe/woman that hails from Curve Lake First Nation - part of the Williams Treaty and territory in which her family and extended relations reside.
 Maya speaks Anishinaabemowin and is an avid hunter, trapper, and angler.
-Utilising Treaty arrangements, as well as respecting authoritative regulations, she enjoys participating in skills that directly coincide with her traditional heritage and values.
-The ability to provide for and educate her children, family and extended relations, is something she cherishes and respects.
+Utilising Treaty arrangements, as well as respecting authoritative regulations, she enjoys participating

 Maya's father is Ojibway (with extended relations to Anishinabek Nation's traditional territory) and her mother is a first generational immigrant from Bavaria.
 She was born on reserve, pursued post-secondary and career development dreams and goals off reserve for over a decade.
 Maya lived in Ottawa, Algonquin Territory while obtaining Police Foundations at Algonquin College and a BA Honours of Criminology, with a concentration in law at Carleton University.
 Upon obtaining her post-secondary pursuits, she began work at National Defence in 2009.

 Maya is currently the Senior Project Officer, Indigenous Programs at CFSG (O-G).
 She is thankful and appreciative for the opportunity to embrace her Indigenous culture and extend the opportunity for the Canadian Armed Forces (CAF) community to participate in their own personal journey.
-Lacey McNally, Senior Policy Analyst, Legislation, Engagement and Regulation Directorate, Community Infrastructure Branch, Indigenous Services Canada